Why Can't I Fall Asleep After a Fight? How to Quiet the 2 AM Spiral

 Close your eyes.
 Imagine a place where you feel completely safe—real or imagined.
 Engage all five senses: What do you see?
 Hear?
 Smell?
 Feel on your skin?
 Taste?

 Spend 5-10 minutes building this sensory experience in your mind.
-This gives your amygdala a rest from threat-scanning.
+It gives the watchful part of you a rest from scanning for trouble.

 7. Progressive muscle relaxation